 FORESTRY DEGREE OPTIONS:

-There are a variety of options for you to fund your education and research-related expenses. $500,000 in scholarships are available - and that's just from the College of Forestry.
+There are a variety of options for you to fund your education.
+Over $550,000 in scholarships are available - and that's just from the College of Forestry.
 The College of Forestry is dedicated to making sure our degrees are affordable.

 Professional Forester, Forest Manager

 Foresters and forest managers are concerned with the overall administrative, economic, legal and social aspects and with the essentially scientific and technical aspects, especially silviculture, protection, and forest regulation.
 Foresters are multitaskers, often addressing a variety of issues with other professionals from many different areas.
 The industry is growing at a rate of three percent per year, meaning that 990 jobs will be added by 2022.

 Soils and systems